khanxmetu/django-admin-keyshortcuts/README.md

 A static preview of Django Admin with Keyboard Shortcuts is available at:
 https://khanxmetu.github.io/django-admin-keyshortcuts-demo/

+Try it out and then provide feedback on the forum thread: [Feedback: django admin keyboard shortcuts](https://forum.djangoproject.com/t/feedback-django-admin-keyboard-shortcuts/42783)

 ## Setup
 Install from pip:
 `pip install django-admin-keyshortcuts`